jackrschumacher2/UAH-Notes/pages/Week 11.md

 		- Permissions on a file determine what a user can do to the data in the file
 		- Ex:
 			- If you don't have write permission for a directory, the you can't delete a file in the directory
-			- If you have write access to the file
+			- If you have write access to the file you can update the data in the file